Skip to main content

 Interviews and Written Assessment

 Candidates are required to take the National Admissions Test for Law (LNAT).
 The LNAT is a pre-registration required admissions assessmentThis means that you will have to register to sit the assessment at an assessment centre near to you.
-Registration for the pre-registration required assessment is separate from your UCAS application and the registration deadline is 15 September 2024.
-You must have taken the assessment on or before 15 October 2024.
+Registration for the pre-registration required assessment is separate from your UCAS application and the registration deadline is earlier than the UCAS deadline.

 For further details see the Faculty of Law website and the LNAT website.